khalidzahra/function-plotter/README.md

 # Function Plotter
 ## Overview
 This is a simple Qt application for plotting functions in x inputted by the user.
+The project uses an implementation of the **Shunting-Yard algorithm** in order to create a binary tree that contains all the numbers and operators which can then later be parsed for millions of values of x more efficiently than if the string were to be parsed every single time.

 The supported operators are:

 - \+ (Addition)
 - \- (Subtraction)